Bijman/srb2srv/README.md

 # Configuration
 **If you want to connect to server in SRB2:**
-1. Enter your path to SRB2 executable file ("lsdl2srb2", "lsdlsrb2", "srb2", "srb2win.exe", "srb2win64.exe", "srb2.exe", "Sonic Robo Blast 2") or just type "flatpak" (for installed Flatpaks, Linux only) in shell configuration file (for example ".bash_profile" or ".bashrc" or ".zshrc" in user's home directory): `export SRB2="[path to SRB2 executable file]"` or `export SRB2="flatpak"`,
+1. Enter your path to SRB2 executable file ("lsdl2srb2", "lsdlsrb2", "srb2", "srb2win.exe", "srb2win64.exe", "srb2.exe", "Sonic Robo Blast 2") or just type "flatpak org.srb2.SRB2" (for installed Flatpaks, Linux only) in shell configuration file (for example ".bash_profile" or ".bashrc" or ".zshrc" in user's home directory): `export SRB2="[path to SRB2 executable file]"` or `export SRB2="flatpak org.srb2.SRB2"`,
 - Note for macOS users: SRB2 executable file should be in "/Applications/Sonic Robo Blast 2.app/Contents/MacOS/Sonic Robo Blast 2", if "Sonic Robo Blast 2.app" or "Sonic Robo Blast 2 Kart.app" is installed in "/Applications",
 2. Enter `source ~/.bash_profile` or `source ~/.bashrc` or `source ~/.zshrc` or restart terminal/Git Bash.

 **If you want start your own server in SRB2:**
-1. Enter your path to SRB2 executable file ("lsdl2srb2", "lsdlsrb2", "srb2" "srb2win.exe", "srb2win64.exe", "srb2.exe", "Sonic Robo Blast 2") or just type "flatpak" (for installed Flatpaks, Linux only) in shell configuration file (for example ".bash_profile" or ".bashrc" or ".zshrc" in user's home directory): `export SRB2="[path to SRB2 executable file]"` or `export SRB2="flatpak"`,
+1. Enter your path to SRB2 executable file ("lsdl2srb2", "lsdlsrb2", "srb2" "srb2win.exe", "srb2win64.exe", "srb2.exe", "Sonic Robo Blast 2") or just type "flatpak org.srb2.SRB2" (for installed Flatpaks, Linux only) in shell configuration file (for example ".bash_profile" or ".bashrc" or ".zshrc" in user's home directory): `export SRB2="[path to SRB2 executable file]"` or `export SRB2="flatpak org.srb2.SRB2"`,
 2. Enter `source ~/.bash_profile` or `source ~/.bashrc` or `source ~/.zshrc` or restart terminal/Git Bash.

 **If you want to connect to server or start your own server in SRB2Kart:**
-1. Enter your path to SRB2Kart executable file ("lsdl2srb2kart", "srb2kart", "srb2kart.exe", "Sonic Robo Blast 2 Kart") or just type "flatpak" (for installed Flatpaks, Linux only) in shell configuration file (for example ".bash_profile" or ".bashrc" or ".zshrc" in user's home directory): `export SRB2KART="[path to SRB2Kart executable file]"` or `export SRB2KART="flatpak"`,
+1. Enter your path to SRB2Kart executable file ("lsdl2srb2kart", "srb2kart", "srb2kart.exe", "Sonic Robo Blast 2 Kart") or just type "flatpak org.srb2.SRB2Kart" (for installed Flatpaks, Linux only) in shell configuration file (for example ".bash_profile" or ".bashrc" or ".zshrc" in user's home directory): `export SRB2KART="[path to SRB2Kart executable file]"` or `export SRB2KART="flatpak org.srb2.SRB2Kart"`,
 - Note for macOS users: SRB2Kart executable file should be in "/Applications/Sonic Robo Blast 2 Kart.app/Contents/MacOS/Sonic Robo Blast 2 Kart", if "Sonic Robo Blast 2 Kart.app" is installed in "/Applications".
 2. Enter `source ~/.bash_profile` or `source ~/.bashrc` or `source ~/.zshrc` or restart terminal/Git Bash.